Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 * ✅ Allows administrators to close any incident, including high-urgency ones.

 ### ✅ 5.
 Verification:
-This section outlines the steps to confirm that the remediation for the Horizontal Privilege Escalation vulnerability in the Incident Management application has been successfully implemented.
-The goal is to ensure that support users can only modify incidents assigned to them or unassigned incidents, and that admin users retain full access, as per the business rules.
+This section outlines the steps to confirm that the remediation for the Vertical Privilege Escalation vulnerability has been successfully implemented.
+The goal is to verify that:

+* Support users cannot perform admin-only operations (e.g., closing high-urgency incidents, modifying/deleting closed incidents).
+* Admin users can perform all operations, including those restricted for support users.

-### Step 1: Deploy the Updated Application to Cloud Foundry
+### Step 1: Deploy the Updated Application

 ```
 mbt build
 cf deploy mta_archives/incident-management_1.0.0.mtar
 ```
+💡 Ensure the deployment includes both updated srv/services.cds and services.js logic.

 ### Step 2: Login as Alice (Support User)
+- Action:
-- Access SAP Build Work Zone.
+  - Access SAP Build Work Zone and log in with alice.support@company.com.
+  - Locate a high-urgency incident (e.g., "URGENT: Inverter overheating" with urgency_code = 'H' and status_code = 'N').
+  - Confirm the urgency is set to "High" and the status is "New" (not closed).
+  - Click "Edit" and try to set the status to "Closed" (status_code = 'C').
+  - Save the changes.
-- Login with alice.support@company.com.
+- Result:
-- Navigate to Incident Management application.
+❌ The system blocks the action.
+❌ The UI displays an error: "Only administrators can close high-urgency incidents."
+✅ This confirms that vertical privilege escalation is prevented for high-urgency incidents.

+* Click "Edit" and try to set the status to "Closed" (status_code = 'C').
+* Save the changes.
 ### Step 3: Verify Alice Can Modify Her Own Incident
 1. In the incident list, locate an incident assigned to **Alice**  *(e.g., "Strange noise when switching off Inverter")*
 2. Verify the UI shows the assignment: The **Assigned To** column should display `alice.support@company.com`.